brandoncole/synthetic/README.md

 * Predictably utilize finite resources of the system (CPU, Memory, Network, Disk, Ports)
 * Push at the edges of a cloud orchestration system (i.e. VirtualBox, Docker, Kubernetes, Mesos, ECS, etc.)
-* Have a canary within a cloud orchestration system that predictably when resource requests cannot be fulfilled
+* Deploy a canary or probe within a cloud orchestration system that responds predictably when resource requests cannot be fulfilled
 * Quantitatively benchmark performance characteristics of multiple cloud systems for comparison
 * Generate predictable log streams that can be used to verify the capture, rotation and retention of distributed logs